boolean-uk/team-dev-client/README.md

 Client repository for team dev project.

-Barry and Omar is awesome!
+Barry and Omar are awesome!

 ### Quick Start